 8.00 am.
-DIY breakfast in a house with no other guests apparent.
+DIY breakfast in a house where no other guests were apparent.
 8.45 am.
 I took the train from Aston back to Birmingham New Street, and hung around the city for an hour before travelling on to Aberystwyth.
 Dr Cruise was on the same train, and also working.
 (No rest for the academic.)
 I’d time to compose a brief expression of gratitude to the maestro:

 En route, I caught up with email and returned to my image>sound research proposal:

 1.20 pm.
 Home!
 1.30 pm.
 Back at the School, I took off on a tour of duty around the MA Fine Art exhibition areas.
 Progress, fuelled by determination, is apace.
 2.15 pm.
 A telephone tutorial with a PhD Fine Art student who’s based in Vancouver.
 3.15 pm.
 An MA Fine Art consultation, as second supervisor.
-Individually and collectively, MAy things are shaping up professionally:
+Individually and collectively, MA-things are shaping up professionally: